Wymore, Nebraska: Education

 Wymore Public Schools are part of the Southern School District.
 There is one elementary school and one high school in the district.
 The schools are Southern Elementary School and Southern High School.
 Southern High School is located in Wymore.
 Chris Prososki is the Superintendent of Schools.

 Attractions

 The Wymore Welsh Heritage Centre includes the Welsh Language library (cataloged in English as well as Welsh), oral and written histories of early settlers and artifacts of Welsh life in the Great Plains.

 The Pleasantview Schoolhouse is a fully restored schoolhouse from the first decade of the 20th century, now a museum.
-It is home of the bi-annual "Day at a Country School" where students are invited to learn about Welsh heritage and language from teachers attired in traditional Welsh Costume.
+It is home of the bi-annual "Day at a Country School" where students are invited to learn about Welsh heritage and language from teachers attired in traditional Welsh costume.

-Bethel Cemetery is the final resting place of many of Wymore's Welsh Founders.
+Bethel Cemetery is the final resting place of many of Wymore's Welsh founders.
 Many of the tombstones date to the mid-to-late 19th century and bear inscriptions in Welsh.

+Wymore's downtown area is paved with brick.